chakra-ui/panda/website/pages/docs/concepts/conditional-styles.md

 </button>
 ```

+> Note: The `base` key is used to define the default value of the property, without any condition.

 ### Nested condition

 Conditions in Panda can be nested, which means you can apply multiple conditions to a single property or another condition.